iglpdc/2014-01-13-uri/07-testing/README.md

 We are not going to lie, even with all this, bugs will happen. *Often*.
 When you have a bug, you should use a tool, called debugger, to track it down and fix it.

-What makes bugs hard to find is that they are valid code, so the computer is happy to run it.
-It's just the code doesn't do what you want it to do.
+What makes bugs hard to find is that often they are valid code, so the computer is happy to run it.
+It's just the code doesn't do what you want.

 A debugger is a tool that executes you code line by line, allowing to inspect all the variables that your computer is using, to see where it's doing